RedHatProductSecurity/cvelib/README.md

 Additional options that have an accompanying environment variable include:

-* `-e/--environment` or `CVE_ENVIRONMENT`: allows you to configure the deployment environment (that is, the URL at which the CVE Services is available) to interface with.
+* `-e/--environment` or `CVE_ENVIRONMENT`: allows you to configure the deployment environment (that is, the URL at which CVE Services is available) to interface with.
 Allowed values: `prod`, `test`, and `dev`.
 Separate credentials are required for each environment.
 The `test` and `dev` environments may not be consistently available during the development life cycle of CVE Services.